rixx/books.rixx.de/src/reviews/karl-marx/the-communist-manifesto.md

   - 2020-04-12
   did_not_finish: false
   rating: 3
+  tldr: I had not expected to find a perfect description of startup culture, but here we are.
+Very readable and clarified some terms, like reactionary vs conservative socialism.
 ---

 Short, readable, to the point.
 The predictive parts were outdated shortly after publishing the manifesto, but the analytical parts were highly interesting and often spot on.